-Nothing here is a cure (clearly), but there are a few things that can support our immunity and a few other things that make being home-bound more bearable in our experience (like a certain bath, Manuka honey, and streaming yoga classes).
+Nothing here is a cure (clearly), but there are a few things that can help support our immune system and a few other things that make being home-bound more bearable in our experience (like a certain bath, Manuka honey, and streaming yoga classes).

 We’re reaching for little things that offer support, asking our friends what their routines (or lack thereof) look like right now, and sending thinking-of-you packages from this wellness short list.

 Staying connected with friends, meditating, allowing yourself to feel gratitude, and moving around are a few things that can buoy us.
 Also, a vibrator for self-pleasure, because why not?